[QODBC-ALL] How to Configure QODBC to Work With 64-bit Microsoft Excel

 Create a new DSN entry

-o Before creating A DSN entry verify you have created a DSN entry for QODBC which can connect to QuickBooks.
+o Before creating A DSN entry, verify you have made a DSN entry for QODBC, which can connect to QuickBooks.

 Create a new DSN entry/or configure the existing one

 Navigate to Start Menu, QODBC Drivers for Use with QuickBooks, and click